-He attended Fort Hare University, completing in 1936 a Bachelor of Arts degree in politics and psychology and a teaching diploma.
+He attended Fort Hare University, completing 1936 a Bachelor of Arts degree in politics and psychology and a teaching diploma.
 Mbeki met other African struggle leaders while attending the university.
 For a time, Mbeki taught but lost his job because of his political activities.
-He was a member of the South African Communist Party (SACP, then the Communist Party of South Africa, or CPSA) from the late 1930s, and joined the African National Congress in 1935.
-He then set up a co-operative store in Idutywa and began a writing career.
-From 1938 to 1944 he was the editor of Territorial Magazine / Inkundla Ya Bantu.
+He was a member of the South African Communist Party (SACP, then the Communist Party of South Africa, or CPSA) from the late 1930s and joined the African National Congress in 1935.
+He established a cooperative store in Idutywa and began a writing career.
+From 1938 to 1944, he was the editor of Territorial Magazine / Inkundla Ya Bantu.

-Mbeki left journalism in 1944 and became a government-nominated member of the Transkei Territorial Authorities General Council until 1950.
-His role in the CPSA/ SACP was clandestine at the time, which is why he was nominated.
-Mbeki disparagingly referred to the council as a 'toy telephone: "You can say what you like, but your words have no effect because the wires are not connected to an exchange".
+Mbeki left journalism in 1944 and became a government-nominated Transkei Territorial Authorities General Council member until 1950.
+His role in the CPSA/ SACP was clandestine then, so he was nominated.
+Mbeki disparagingly referred to the council as a 'toy telephone: "You can say what you like, but your words have no effect because the wires are not connected to an exchange."
 In 1948 Mbeki was a candidate for the Natives Representative Council but lost the election.
 When the CPSA/ SACP was banned in 1950 by the apartheid government, Mbeki remained in the African National Congress (ANC).

 Govan Mbeki died in Port Elizabeth on August 30, 2001.
 He was given a state funeral during his son's presidency on September 8, 2001.
-His remains were the subject of controversy in 2006 when plans were made to exhume them and place them in a museum.
+His remains were controversial in 2006 when plans were made to exhume them and place them in a museum.
 These plans were called off after Mbeki's family refused the request.